motion/orbit/notes/next.md

 - Fix empty profiles from gmail contacts import
 - Fix slack not showing usernames
 - Fix intra-peek clicking
-- Fix blur in prod build on other macs (test on my other mac)
 - Onboard fix final bugs
 - Onboard click tray to focus
 - Slack select all settings by default (syncer needs to respect settings/set them)